 Hit and Run Accidents

-Drivers at fault for hit and run accidents have to pay for the victim’s personal injury expenses and property damages.
+The expert lawyer Timothy J. Ryan exclaims that drivers at fault for hit and run accidents have to pay for the victim’s personal injury expenses and property damages.
 The penalty charges or hit and run accidents can be between $500 and $5000.
 The offender may also face up to 10 years in state prison for causing hit-and-run accidents.

 Any auto accident could become vehicular manslaughter if: